fdecunta/minter/README.md

 #>  $ Herb_x_Fert_lnRR_var : num [1:9, 1:9] 0.0031 0.00151 0 0 0 ...
 ```

-Use a specific VCV matrix by referencing it using ‘\$’:
+To use a specific VCV matrix, just reference it using ‘\$’:

 ``` r
 # Overall effect of Insect Herbivores